imrigp/SuperPrice/README.md

 - I intend to replace the somewhat naive item search function with Apache Solr.
 Although the search itself is quite efficient right now (using compressed suffix tree), it lacks ranked searching, highlighting and fuzzy matching.
 - I'm currently working on a website which will show the API capabilities.
+- Finish indexing all chains (few left).
+- Add discounts to the database as well.